-You can also customise the function of each of the master controls and main controls; see Physical Master Playback (p.295).
+You can also customise the function of each of the master controls and main controls; see Physical Master Playback (p.293).

-You can revert all of the settings in the Cuelist pane of the Playback Defaults window by pressing the Reset to Defaults button in the bottom left corner of the window.
+You can revert all of the playback options of the Cuelist, Scene, or Batch tab by pressing the Reset to Defaults button in the bottom left corner of the window.

-17.5.1 Cuelist Timing and Rate Settings
+17.5.1 Master Timing and Rate Settings